Top 10 questions to ask when viewing a rental property

 7. Who manages the property?

-Is it the landlord or the estate agent?
+A big question to ask about an apartment before renting it is, who manages the property, is it the landlord or the estate agent?
 They’ll be your point of contact if you need something fixed.
 If it’s the landlord, then ask the agent for a bit of detail about them; do they live locally?
 Who are they and what do they do?
 When it comes to electric or boiler faults, it’s normally the landlord’s responsibility to sort them out but it’s good to find out exactly what they will and won’t cover.

 If there’s a garden, the contract could commit you to maintaining it.
 You might not mind watering the plants and cutting the grass, or perhaps there is a paid-for gardener already - best to find out.